bueltge/authenticator/readme.txt

 * Apply API Hook for exclude several URLs from redirect [#10](https://github.com/bueltge/Authenticator/issues/10).
 * Add settings for XML-RPC [#9](https://github.com/bueltge/Authenticator/issues/9).
 * Add Composer support.
-* Update readme to see all information on wordpress.org Repo.
+* Update readme to see all information on wordpress.org repo.

 = 1.1.0 (04/17/2014) =
 * Add HTTP authentification for feeds.
-* Add settings for reading feed.
+* Add settings for reading the feed.
 * Add token auth for feeds.

 = 1.0.0 (01/20/2012) =
-* Fix in MU for redirect, also if the user have not an account.
+* Fix in multisite for redirect, also if the user does not have an account.
 * Small rewrite for better codex.

 = v0.4.1 (04/20/2011) =
-* Remove network comment for use different in blogs of WPMultisite.
+* Remove network comment for using different blogs in Multisite.

 = v0.4.0 (04/11/2011) =
 * Bugfix for login without multisite.
 * Ask for multisite.
-* Fix for use plugin WP smaller 3.*.
+* Fix for using plugin with WP earlier than 3.*.
 * Also usable in mu-plugins folder.

 =  v0.3.0 (04/06/2011) =
-* Add check for rights to publish posts to use the plugin on Multisite Install; only users with this rights have acces to the blog of Mutlisite install.
+* Add check for rights to publish posts to use the plugin on Multisite Install; only users with this rights have access to the blog of Multisite install.
-* Small changes on code.
+* Small changes of code.